Student Spotlight: Ana Lastoviria, Coder Academy Melbourne

 Coder: When researching which education provider to go with – can you remember the deciding factor for choosing Coder Academy?

-Coder: If you’ve decided to change careers as a result of doing this Bootcamp – what was your main reason for wanting to change?
+Coder: If you’ve decided to change careers as a result of doing this bootcamp – what was your main reason for wanting to change?

 Ana: I had 2 jobs before COVID took off: guest service at a hotel + vocal coaching in a singing school.
 With balancing these 2 jobs I had no free time: working 6 days per week, phones, scheduling, admin on the 7th.
 This was the main thing that prompted the change: I was getting burnt out from working so much, barely had any social life and the income I got from all of it didn’t reflect the amount of work I was doing.

-After completing the Bootcamp I’m hoping to get a role as a software developer, get my work-life balance in order and be fairly compensated for the work I do.
+After completing the bootcamp I’m hoping to get a role as a software developer, get my work-life balance in order and be fairly compensated for the work I do.

 Coder: Tell us about a project you completed while doing your course or something you’re super proud of that you achieved.